bplmaps/lmec-main-site/content/articles/bhm-needs-real-title.md

 ---
 date: 2022-02-23T14:09:42.000-05:00
-title: A long history of Black geographies and cartographies
+title: A history of Black geographies and cartographies
 description: 'To recognize Black History Month and acknowledge our commitment to share Black histories year round, we’ve rounded up some materials that reflect on Black historical figures, geographies, and cartographies. '